VSevagen/grimoirelab-sortinghat/docs/sortinghat/create-profile.md

 Creating a profile is akin to adding an individual in SortingHat.

 To add an individual, click on the <strong>Add</strong> button in the <code>Individuals</code> table.
 This will open a dialogue titled <strong>Add individual</strong>.
-Fill in the individual's respective info's and finally click on <strong>Save</strong> to save the information.
+Fill in the individual's respective information and finally click on <strong>Save</strong> to save the information.

 ![create-profile](./assets/create-profile.png)